LOVE OF THE GAME

 Jason Kidd’s story is a lesson in patience, proof that good things truly do come to those who wait.

 Jason embodied the qualities of a Hall of Fame player throughout the course of his NBA career.
-He is fiercely competitive; he is devoted to playing perfect team basketball; he is a tireless worker and student of the game, meticulously professional in everything he does on the court.
-Every team he has ever played for has been dramatically more successful after his arrival, and dramatically less so after his departure.
+He was fiercely competitive; he was devoted to playing perfect team basketball; he was a tireless worker and student of the game, meticulously professional in everything he did on the court.
+Every team he ever played for was dramatically more successful after his arrival, and dramatically less so after his departure.

 But for 16 years on the court, J-Kidd’s work went without the ultimate prize: a NBA title.
 It wasn’t for lack of trying.
 Jason had led his team to the postseason in 14 of those 16 years.
 He twice took a Nets team that was considered an also-ran before his arrival to the NBA Finals, coming up just games short of a ring.

 In his life, J-Kidd learned many things from his father, Steve Kidd, but paramount among them was to stay the course and remain patient, as Jason told the San Jose Mercury News:

 “With my dad, [winning a championship] was the No. 1 thing.
 Talking with him when I was younger, or seeing him on the road while playing in the NBA, I always told him we were going to win a championship here soon.
 I think he agreed.
 I also think he was willing to be honest about the fact that there are some better teams out there than you.